ncase/covid-19/words/words.md

 ...*for how long?*

-"Immunity" isn't all-or-nothing, but it's still worth estimating:

-* The coronavirus responsible for COVID-19 is most closely related to the coronavirus responsible for SARS.
-SARS probably gave its survivors 2 years of immunity.[^SARS immunity]
+* COVID-19 is most closely related to SARS, which gave its survivors 2 years of immunity.[^SARS immunity]
-* The coronaviruses that cause "the" common cold give you less than 8 months of immunity.[^cold immunity]
+* The coronaviruses that cause "the" common cold give you 8 months of immunity.[^cold immunity]
-* There's reports of people getting COVID-19, recovering, then testing positive again – but it's unclear if these are real re-infections, or false positives.[^unclear]
+* There's reports of folks recovering from COVID-19, then testing positive again, but it's unclear if these are false positives.[^unclear]
-* One *not-yet-peer-reviewed* study on rhesus monkeys (infected with the coronavirus responsible for COVID-19) showed immunity for at least 28 days.[^monkeys]
+* One *not-yet-peer-reviewed* study on monkeys showed immunity to the COVID-19 coronavirus for at least 28 days.[^monkeys]

 But for COVID-19 *in humans*, as of May 1st 2020, "how long" is the big unknown.